-We got this crazy idea of trying to find a ‘Work Away’ in the Amazon jungle after a big night out in Cusco, “we need to get out of this city!”
+We got this crazy idea of trying to find a ‘Work Away’ in the Peruvian jungle after a big night out in Cusco.”
+We need to get out of this city,” we thought.
 That’s not to say we didn’t like Cusco, because we really did, but we are nature lovers and it was time to get out of the hustle and bustle for awhile.

 For those of you who don’t know, Work Away is a website which connects businesses and backpackers.
-Businesses which need help find volunteers on this site and in return the volunteers get accommodation and usually food as well for free.
-Some of the positions are specific, such as yoga instructor or teacher, but many are hostel workers or gardening or basic construction.
+Businesses which need workers post an ad on this website and then backpackers reply.
+The backpackers volunteer usually around 20 hours a week and in exchange get accommodation (and sometimes food as well) for free.
+It is essentially like a job search website, except the payment is not money, it is food and accomodation – and in this case, an experience!
+Some of the positions are specific, such as a yoga instructor or teacher, but many are hostel workers or gardening or basic construction.

-We found a match for us, four hours from Cusco there was a family (the husband is originally from Canada while the wife is from Peru) who was starting a business of Eco-Lodges right in the heart of the jungle.
+After a couple of days browsing through ads and contacting businesses we finally found a match for us!
+Four hours from Cusco there was a family (the husband is originally from Canada while the wife is from Peru) who was starting a business of eco-Lodges right in the heart of the Peruvian jungle.
 They wanted some construction help as well as help with taking some pictures.
 We didn’t really know more than that, but agreed to come for a week minimum and they arranged for a car to pick us up a couple days later.

 The driver was crazy to say the least.
 The highway zig-zagged back and forth climbing a huge mountain, and I think this made our driver believe he was in a video game as he sped around each corner as fast as he could overtaking every single car and truck on blind corners.
 Frightened , I asked in my best Spanish “mas lento por favor” which means “more slow please.”
 He listened luckily and we survived another treacherous drive.

-When we arrived we were greeted by our hosts, three big dogs, and a couple local workers.
-The area was indeed in the jungle, and right next to two rivers and their intersection.
-There was one large wooden cabin which was finished and would be where we slept, three unfinished cabins which we would be helping out with, as well as a sheltered area where there was a small kitchen and various animals such as chickens and rabbits and cats.
+When we arrived we were greeted by our hosts, three big dogs, and a couple of local workers.
+The area was indeed in the Peruvian jungle, and right next to two rivers and their intersection.
+There was one large wooden cabin, which would be where we slept; three unfinished cabins, which we would be helping complete; as well as a sheltered area where there was a small kitchen and various animals such as chickens, rabbits, and cats.
 This was going to be our home for the next week at least.

 After breakfast we would work for a couple more hours and then shower and clean up before lunch.
 The work we did was cleaning and sanding wooden beams in the cabin, it was easy and I didn’t mind it at all.